DanCardin/sqlalchemy-declarative-extensions/README.md

 See the full documentation [here](https://sqlalchemy-declarative-extensions.readthedocs.io/en/latest/).

-Adds extensions to SqlAlchemy (and/or Alembic) which allows declaratively stating the existence of additional kinds of objects about your database not natively supported by SqlAlchemy/Alembic.
+Adds extensions to SQLAlchemy (and/or Alembic) which allows declaratively stating the existence of additional kinds of objects about your database not natively supported by SqlAlchemy/Alembic.

 This includes:

 - Schemas
+- Views
 - Roles
-- Privileges
+- Privileges (Grants/Default Grants)
+- Functions
+- Triggers
 - Rows (i.e. data)
+- "audit tables" (i.e. triggers which record data changes to some source table)

 The primary function(s) of this library include: